 Note that most web browsers will ask for permission to share your position with the website.
 If permission wasn't granted or geolocation was unsuccessful, an option to continue with manual location is presented.
 With manual location a location pin will be placed at the current centre point of the map view.

-The location pin may be dragged to a new position on the map at any time for reference.
+Once placed, the location pin may be dragged to a new position on the map at any time for reference.

 Most browsers will remember the choice of whether to share your location with the site and not ask again.
 Some also have an option of deferring the decision, for example, selecting "Not Now" or closing the permission window before making a decision.
 In the case of a deferred decision, manual location may not be available.